Family Movie Guide

 PROFANITY Some four-letter words.

-DRUGS/ALCOHOL Barroom scenes, other drinking.
+DRUGS/ALCOHOL Barroom scenes and other drinking.

 Donnie Brasco [R]